expo/expo/docs/pages/versions/unversioned/guides/push-notifications.md

    * Time to Live: the number of seconds for which the message may be kept
    * around for redelivery if it hasn't been delivered yet.
 Defaults to
    * `undefined` in order to use the respective defaults of each provider.
-   * These are 0 for iOS/APNs and 2419200 (4 weeks) for Android/FCM.
+   * These are 0 for iOS/APNs and 2419200 (4 weeks) for Android/FCM and web
+   * push notifications.
    *
    * On Android, we make a best effort to deliver messages with zero TTL
    * immediately and do not throttle them.